Current Position and Educational Backgrounds

 Other Research Interests

-In addition to testing and developing the model of public management, I am also interested in subjects of policy diffusion, policy implementation, and emergency management.
+In addition to testing and developing the model of public management, I am also interested in subjects of policy diffusion, policy implementation, and emergency management as well as organizational behavior.
+Please find my research here.